Back to Top

 C. Students should be aware that lack of regular attendance in violation of the Class Attendance Rules will affect their grades adversely in those classes in which attendance is a stated requirement in the class syllabus.

-D. For classes in which attendance is not a stated requirement in the class syllabus, student grades may be adversely affected by failure to satisfactorily complete assignments and course work.
+D. For classes in which attendance is not a stated requirement in the class syllabus, Student grades may be adversely affected by failure to satisfactorily complete assignments and coursework.

-VII.
+VI.
 Limits on Class Attendance

 A. Only Students officially registered for a class may attend.

-VIII.
+VII.
 Appeal of Determinations regarding Academic Attendance

-C. The Director will send a copy of the Appeal Form to the Faculty Member.
+E. The Director will send a copy of the Appeal Form to the Instructor, Instructional Supervisor and Dean within five (5) Business Days of the Appeal Form being sent.

-Procedure Title: Interim Class Attendance Reporting Procedure
+Procedure Title: Class Attendance Reporting Procedure

 Policy Category: Academic Affairs